 9. The Palace Bar

 The Palace Bar is steeped in literary history, The Palace Bar has been frequented by renowned writers and artists throughout the years.
-This literary haven is a treasure trove of stories and creativity, inviting you to immerse yourself in the world of Dublin's literary past while savoring a perfectly crafted drink.
+This literary haven is a treasure trove of stories and creativity, inviting you to immerse yourself in the world of Dublin's literary past while savouring a perfectly crafted drink.

 This is a Victorian-style bar with a large stained glass front window.
 Here you will meet Trinity College Professors and students some of them proudly wearing their Trinity College ties.
 This pub is also popular with office workers who have just finished work for the day.
 They will pop in for a quiet pint to unwind after a hard day at the office.